open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/cpp/cpp.md

-The Intel CS for WebRTC Client C++ SDK Documentation
+The Intel CS for WebRTC Client Windows SDK Documentation
 ===============================
 # Introduction {#section1}
 The Intel CS for WebRTC Client SDK for Windows provides the tools for developing Windows native WebRTC